ZimVie (NASDAQ:ZIMV) Updates FY 2022 Earnings Guidance

-ZimVie (NASDAQ:ZIMV – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+ZimVie (NASDAQ:ZIMV – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $2.10-$2.30 for the period, compared to the consensus earnings per share estimate of $2.16.
 The company issued revenue guidance of $1.00 billion-$1.00 billion, compared to the consensus revenue estimate of $992.90 million.

-ZIMV has been the topic of several recent research reports.
-Credit Suisse Group assumed coverage on shares of ZimVie in a research report on Tuesday, March 1st.
-They issued an underperform rating and a $34.00 price target on the stock.
-Guggenheim started coverage on shares of ZimVie in a report on Friday, March 18th.
-They set a neutral rating for the company.
+ZIMV has been the topic of several analyst reports.
+Guggenheim began coverage on ZimVie in a research report on Friday, March 18th.
+They issued a neutral rating on the stock.
+Credit Suisse Group began coverage on ZimVie in a research note on Tuesday, March 1st.
+They set an underperform rating and a $34.00 target price for the company.

 About ZimVie (Get Rating)